aethne0/capukv/README.md

 ## What is it for?

-Distributed systems often rely on a consistent, authoritative layer to maintain correctness and availability, because coordinating state across multiple nodes without one is often ad-hoc, messy, and error-prone.
+Distributed systems often rely on a consistent, authoritative layer to maintain correctness and availability, because coordinating state across multiple nodes without one is often ad-hoc, messy, error-prone, or simply expensive to develop.

 By providing strong consistency, something like **CapuKV** allows other parts of the system to relax their own consistency requirements, reducing coordination overhead where possible.
-This makes the system easier to reason about and lets high-throughput components operate efficiently without sacrificing correctness.
+This makes the system easier to reason about, and helps to free high-throughput components to operate more performantly without sacrificing correctness.

-Some other real world examples of distributed consistent systems include:
+Some other real world examples of such systems, or systems that rely on such a layer, include:

 - **[Google Chubby](https://static.googleusercontent.com/media/research.google.com/en//archive/chubby-osdi06.pdf)**, a distributed lock service that uses Paxos
 - **[Apache Zookeeper](https://zookeeper.apache.org/)**, a general distributed coordination system using Zab